tombensve/APS/APS-Network/APSStreamedJSONRPCProtocolProvider/docs/src/APSStreamedJSONRPCProtocolProvider.md

 For HTTP method PUT methods starting with one of the following will be matched: _update_, _put_, _set_, _write_.

 For HTTP method DELETE methods starting with one of the following will be matched: _delete_, _remove_.

+JSONREST actually extends JSONHTTP and inherits some of its features, like the _params=arg:...:arg_ parameter.
+It however adds an own parameter feature: If a service method takes one Map<String, String> as parameter, all specified HTTP GET parameters will be provided in this Map.

+**Also note** that for GET and DELETE '...?params=...' must be used to provide parameters to the call, with the above mentioned exception, while for POST and PUT JSON must be provided on the request stream.

 ## Examples